guildai/guild.ai/pages/docs/tutorials/train-and-predict-with-cloudml.md

 guild compare
 ```

-Note the accuacy of the newly trained model --- it should be a few
+Note the accuracy of the newly trained model --- it should be a few
 percentage points higher than the other two!
 When you're done
 comparing, press ``q`` to exit Guild Compare.